Research Article: The Great Sonic Continuity Debate

 “His favorite diet?
 Fast food.”

 Europe remained even more faithful to the Sonic bible than their American counterparts did.
-Many of the details and characters established in the bible and the promo-comic were reused verbatim in 1993's official Stay Sonic guide and formed the basis for the UK comic book series, Sonic the Comic.
-Although very few specific details from these early bibles may be recognized today, it's difficult to dismiss the influence that the Sonic bible had on defining Sonic's character around the world.
+Many of the characters and elements established in the bible and the promo-comic were reused verbatim in 1993's official Stay Sonic guide and formed the basis for the UK comic book series, Sonic the Comic.

 "This is all back story which isn't really delivered within the game scope.
 Many unknowns in fiction were filled in or made up or delivered from Japan as success of the license grew . . .
 Each of these fictions [Sonic continuities] has a life of its own...
 There's SoA, Archie comics, the several cartoons, the original Japanese game and UK game versions."